 - Warframe - Warframe is pretty well-optimized, so at 4K and max settings you should be able to easily push 120+ FPS.

 - Grand Theft Auto V - At 4K and Ultra settings, GTAV should be playable at anywhere from 70-100 FPS with this build.

 - Team Fortress 2 - Despite being well over a decade old, Team Fortress 2 is still regularly in Steam’s most-played.
 Fortunately, the game should still be easily run on this PC setup at 4K and high settings, though if you play competitively you may want to turn some things down if you experience lag spikes.

 Similar Prebuilt Gaming Desktop Under $2000

-However, a few ways to upgrade your experience with the best $2000 gaming desktop still exists.
-Here are our recommendations.
+There are a few ways to upgrade your experience with the best $2,000 gaming desktop, though, it’ll just push its price up.

 Note: These will raise the price of the build!